laylah-rain/laylahrain/matryoshka_doll/matryoshka_doll.md

 ## Literary example

 > On the sand of the beach were the bones of a whale.
-Entering through the barvas curtain above the jaw and following the shadow formed by the spine of the body was halfway the still beating heart that resisted death: the strength of the sea still born from within.
+Entering through the baleen curtain above the open jaw and following the shadow formed by the spine of the body was halfway the still beating heart that resisted death: the strength of the sea still born from within.

 Layers of the previous text: